Bangladesh: Independent Bangladesh

 The Constitution of Bangladesh was enacted on 4 November 1972.
-Following independence, the Mujib-led government engaged in large-scale corruption and mismanagement, leading to nationwide lawlessness and economic devastation.
+Following independence, the Mujib-led government faced allegations of corruption and mismanagement during a period of lawlessness and economic crisis.
 Efforts to establish One-party socialism and a large famine in 1974 led to Mujib's assassination in 1975 following a significant decline in his popularity.
 The presidency was then transferred to Ziaur Rahman, who re-established public order, industrialised agriculture, founded the Bangladesh Nationalist Party and initiated the creation of the South Asian Association for Regional Cooperation.
+Ziaur Rahman founded the Bangladesh Nationalist Party on September 1, 1978.
 Following Rahman's assassination in 1981, the ensuing decade was a military dictatorship under Hussain Muhammad Ershad that saw infrastructural development, devolution reforms, privatisation of nationalised industries and the declaration of Islam as the state religion in 1988.

-After the restoration of parliamentary democracy in 1991, power alternated between Khaleda Zia of the BNP and Sheikh Hasina of the Awami League, an era dubbed the "Battle of the Begums"—which defined Bangladesh's politics and history for next 34 years.
-The return of the Awami League to power following a landslide victory in the 2008 general election under Sheikh Hasina's leadership saw unprecedented economic progress alongside democratic backsliding, increasing authoritarianism, endemic corruption, and widespread human rights abuses.
-Hasina won her second, third and fourth consecutive terms in the 2014, 2018 and the 2024 general elections—all of which were shams and neither free nor fair.
-Following a July Mass Uprising against the authoritarian government, Hasina was forced to resign and flee to India on 5 August 2024.
-An interim government was formed on 8 August 2024, with Nobel laureate Muhammad Yunus as the Chief Adviser.
+After the restoration of parliamentary democracy in 1991, power alternated between Khaleda Zia of the BNP and Sheikh Hasina of the Awami League, an era dubbed the Battle of Begums—which shaped national politics until 2024.
+The country under Sheikh Hasina's leadership saw economic progress alongside criticism over democratic backsliding, corruption, and human rights abuses.
+Hasina won her second, third and fourth consecutive terms in the 2014, 2018 and the 2024 general elections; the 2014, 2018 and 2024 elections were criticized by opposition parties and outside observers over boycotts, violence, and restrictions on political competition.
+Following a July Uprising against the authoritarian government, Hasina was forced to resign and flee to India on 5 August 2024.
+An interim government was formed in August 2024, with Nobel laureate Muhammad Yunus as the Chief Adviser.
+After the 2026 general election the Bangladesh Nationalist Party (BNP) returned to power with Chairman Tarique Rahman being inaugurated as the Prime Minister of Bangladesh on 17 February 2026.
+Bangladesh Jamaat-e-Islami became the main opposition party.

-Since the 1980s, driven by free market policies and economic liberalisation measures, Bangladesh has achieved significant economic growth—emerging as one of the fastest-growing economies in the world, driven by its large textile industry, which is the second-largest in the world.
-It has emerged as the second-largest economy in South Asia, achieving comparable nominal GDP per capita to that of neighbouring India.
-Bangladesh has achieved remarkable feats in reducing its poverty rate, which has gone down from 80% in 1971, to 44.2% in 1991, and all the way down to 18.7% in 2022.
+Since the early 1990s, driven by free market policies and economic liberalisation measures, Bangladesh's economy has grown rapidly, driven in part by its large textile industry, which is the second-largest in the world.
+It has emerged as the second-largest economy in South Asia, surpassing the nominal GDP per capita of neighboring India since 2018.
+Bangladesh has reduced its poverty rate, which has gone down from 80% in 1971, to 44.2% in 1991, and all the way down to 18.7% in 2022.
 Its Human Development Index growth during the 21st century was surpassed only by China.
 As part of the green transition, Bangladesh's industrial sector emerged as a leader in building green factories, with the country having the largest number of certified green factories in the world.
 It has also given shelter to over a million Rohingya refugees fleeing the Rohingya genocide since 2017, which has strained its resources and highlighted its humanitarian commitments.